Why a Citizens’ Initiative?

 Drone footage of parking Lots 1, 2 and 3, going from University Dr. to El Camino on June 5, 2025 (3x speed)

-They have done no studies to assess the potential impact on traffic congestion or fire saftey.
+There have been no studies to assess the potential impact on traffic congestion or fire saftey.

 And as for providing additional parking for residents, the proposals call for only 1/2 space per unit.
-So hundreds of residents will be competing with customers for the public parking.
+So hundreds of residents will be competing with customers for the public spaces.

 Parking Lot 3 as seen from the current link on Google Earth

-Our downtown serves tens of thousands of customers who drive in.
+Our downtown serves tens of thousands of customers who drive from miles away.
 If it’s difficult to park, they will go elsewhere.
 Our downtown businesses would not survive.

 Parking Lot 3 as seen KPIX story.